Musical Chords – The Combination of Tones

 Common Chords

-As we know, a triad has three different sounds. simple choral harmony usually consists of four voices.
+As we know, a triad has three different sounds.
+Simple choral harmony usually consists of four voices.
 In this case, one member of the triad must be doubled or used twice.
 The best member to double is the Root.
 This four-part chord is the Common Chord.

-We usually write the Common Chords in two staves, treble clef and bass clef.
+We usually write the Common Chords in two staves, treble clef, and bass clef.
 The following are examples of Common Chords.

 common chords